iyxan23/my-nvim-config/README.md

    - `<esc>` to `[[<C-\><C-n>]]`
    - `<C-h>`, `<C-j>`, `<C-k>`, and `<C-l>` to just work inside of it

+ - [`nvim-early-retirement`](https://github.com/chrisgrieser/nvim-early-retirement) to automatically close tabs that are unused

  - `catpuccin-mocha` as default theme

  - `AstroNvim/astrolsp`